laravel/docs/validation.md

         'body' => ['required'],
     ]);

-You may use the `validateWithBag` method to validate a request and store any error messages within a [named error bag](#named-error-bags):
+In addition, you may use the `validateWithBag` method to validate a request and store any error messages within a [named error bag](#named-error-bags):

     $validatedData = $request->validateWithBag('post', [
         'title' => ['required', 'unique:posts', 'max:255'],